 While many UK tourist hotspots have made great strides in public space accessibility, there’s still a significant gap when it comes to the availability of accessible hotels.
 In places like Blackpool, Brighton, and Pembrokeshire, all of which scored relatively highly overall; wheelchair-accessible hotels still only make up 2.82% to 4.72% of available accommodations.

-“Visitors need somewhere comfortable to stay that can meet their needs,” says Daniel Stone.
+“Visitors need somewhere comfortable to stay that can meet their needs,” says Daniel.
 “Accessible hotels are key to making sure everyone can enjoy their trip, and right now, there’s a real gap in what’s available.
 Destinations need to step up to meet this demand.”

 If more hotels focused on making their rooms and facilities accessible, it would open the doors to a wider range of visitors, helping these areas remain competitive in the tourism market.